BlueInfinity1/React-Demo/README.md

 A React-based search application that integrates with AWS API Gateway and Lambda functions to query an RDS MySQL database.
 Users can search for patients, doctors, and visits with various filters — and now, book appointments by selecting available time slots.

-## Video
+## Videos

-Watch a demo clip of the application in action:
+Watch the following demo clips of the application in action:

 [React-Demo Current Version, Appointment Booking](https://drive.google.com/file/d/1U_k-SHMMOZR6EPpXF8wPQaW-Shf_FBzg/view?usp=sharing)

 [React-Demo Version 1, Using the Search Function](https://drive.google.com/file/d/1-f66gDuHhonEIZo30lWSURFzfoib9ug9/view?usp=sharing)

 ## Features